OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 # SeriesTime

-The `seriesTime` object provides methods to get and set the dates and times of appointments in a recurring series and to get the dates and times of meeting requests in a recurring series.
+The `seriesTime` object provides methods to get and set the dates and times of appointments in a recurring series and get the dates and times of meeting requests in a recurring series.

 ##### Requirements